 “Websites using .COM, .NET, .ORG, and .US domain names can be purchased without such validation, meaning that there is no governing authority preventing malicious parties from using these names to set up and promote any number of fraudulent web domains mimicking legitimate county government domains,” Grobman writes.

 But while .gov sites are available to all state and local governments in the U.S., they also come with a $400 annual registration fee, which leads many smaller, financially strained local governments to stick with commercially available .com or .org.
-While there are about 39,000 local governments nationwide, the GSA counts just over 6,300 non-federal entities operating .gov sites, a number that includes many statewide agencies.
+While there are about 39,000 local governments nationwide, the GSA counts fewer than 4,000 non-federal entities operating .gov sites, a number that includes many statewide agencies.

 “There are a lot of things that are complex in cybersecurity, this isn’t one of them,” Grobman said in a phone interview.
 “This is a basic hygiene set of steps that every county and election board should take.”